Correlation Between Fidelity and First Bankers

 Strong

 Over the last 90 days Fidelity DD Bancorp has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of fragile performance in the last few months, the Stock's fundamental drivers remain rather sound which may send shares a bit higher in April 2025.
-The latest tumult may also be a sign of longer-term up-swing for the firm shareholders.
+In spite of latest fragile performance, the Stock's fundamental drivers remain sound and the latest tumult on Wall Street may also be a sign of longer-term gains for the firm shareholders.

 First Bankers Trustshares